EU revisits Balkans to win friends, seek more influence

 “Serbia needs to step up its efforts in aligning with the EU positions,” said EU Enlargement Commissioner Oliver Varhelyi.

+Von der Leyen said Serbia is one of the most advanced countries on the European path but insisted on the importance of adhering to the EU's foreign policy.

+“Joining the European Union in the very end means sharing the same values, having the same directions in the geopolitical decisions," she said, speaking next to Vucic.
+“We want to count on you, on Serbia, as a reliable partner."

 Despite EU aid, recent surveys have suggested that support for Serbia's EU integration has dropped since the start of the war in Ukraine.
-The surveys show that only about 30-35% of those questioned now support joining the EU, compared to 57% from a government survey last year.
+Surveys show only about 30-35% of those questioned now support joining the EU, compared to 57% from a government survey last year.

-Some blame it on a pro-Russian line in Serbia's media, which is still a daily staple, further fueling anti-Western sentiments.
+Some blame it on a pro-Russian line in Serbia's media, which is fueling anti-Western sentiments.
 In addition, there are Western fears that Russian influence will poison Serbia's Balkan neighbors too, especially through ethnic Serb separatist leader Milorad Dodik in Bosnia.
 In both Serbia and Montenegro, the Russian biker group Night Wolves, which is close to Putin, is seen to have a hand in anti-Western actions.

 While several Balkan nations have important historical links to Russia over centuries, that cannot be said of China.
-As the Asian powerhouse is extending its clout across the globe, it also reached nations like Serbia and Montenegro through economic and financial means.
+As the Asian powerhouse is extending its clout across the globe, it also reached nations like Serbia and Montenegro.

-“Chinese loans are Beijing’s primary foreign policy tool to strengthen its position in the region,” said an EU Parliament study over the summer.
+“Chinese loans are Beijing’s primary foreign policy tool to strengthen its position in the region,” said an EU Parliament study.
 Those loans have clauses that if loans cannot be repaid, “China can request political favors or exercise unfavorable contractual clauses such as the seizure of assets or even land.”

-Chinese companies have been involved in building roads, bridges and other major infrastructure projects that are financed through Chinese loans.
-The EU has warned that Chinese companies and banks fuel corruption in the already volatile Western Balkan region because they make state-to-state deals without competition or tenders.
+Chinese companies have been involved in building roads, bridges and other major infrastructure projects in Europe and elsewhere that are financed through Chinese loans.
+The EU has warned that Chinese companies and banks fuel corruption in the already volatile Western Balkans because they make state-to-state deals without competition.

 In Serbia, Chinese companies now own the biggest steel mill and copper and coal mines, and they are building roads and bridges.

-Among the most controversial Chinese projects in the Western Balkans has been a portion of a highway linking Montenegro’s Adriatic Sea coast with the Serbian border that was far beyond the small nation’s means.
+Among the most controversial Chinese projects in the Western Balkans has been part of a highway linking Montenegro’s Adriatic Sea coast with the Serbian border that was far beyond the small nation’s means.

-Montenegro took out the $944 million loan in 2014 as part of the plan, but was later unable to repay it, as the construction dragged on and debts accumulated, throwing the country into a financial crisis.
+Montenegro took out a $944 million loan in 2014, but was later unable to repay it, as the construction dragged on and debts accumulated, throwing the country into a financial crisis.
 The Balkan country of just 620,000 people eventually struck a deal with one French and two U.S. banks to restructure the Chinese loan and has since made its first debt payment.
-The first portion of the highway was inaugurated earlier this year.
+The first portion of the highway was inaugurated this year.

+Jovana Gec in Belgrade and Samuel Petrequin in Brussels contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.